carlpch/Nuthatch-Your-Digital-Bookshelf/README.md

 * Data was stored in SQLite using SQLAlchemy.
 * Front-end was developed with Bootstrap 4 and jQuery.
 * Recommendation algorithm is trained with Tensorflow on Goodreads book ratings (n > 200k).
-* This app is currently deployed in a Ubuntu 20.04 Droplet on *DigitalOcean*.
-Take a look at http://nuthatch.carlhuang.com !

 <img src="architecture.png"/>